WICG/attribution-reporting-api/README.md

 `https://ad-tech.test/conversiontracker` can be redirected to `https://ad-tech.test/.well-known/register-conversion`
 to trigger a conversion event.

-The browser will treat redirects to a url of the form:
+The browser will treat redirects to a URL of the form:
 `https://<reportingorigin>/.well-known/register-conversion[?conversion-metadata=<metadata>]`

 as a special request, where optional metadata associated with the